FravBox/YagCCs/readme.md

 [BlackWolf](https://github.com/BlackWolfWoof/yagpdb-cc) | [Crenshaw](https://github.com/Crenshaw1312/Yagpdb-ccs) | [Altair](https://github.com/magratheaguide/altair)

 # Contact me
 Open an issue or start a discussion on Github.
 I don't accept random friend requests, but my DMs are open.
-I'm in the official Yag support server if you want to DM or ping me from there. `Vars#3616`
+I'm in the official Yag support server if you want to DM or ping me from there.
+My username is `standardquip`

 **I won't code for you,** I don't know enough to do that.
 But I can explain my CCs or help you understand any errors you encounter with them.